mlafeldt/graphql-rust-resolvers/README.md

 {"data":{"counter":3}}
 ```

-Open the endpoint in a browser for interactive testing with GraphiQL.
+You can also open the endpoint in a browser for interactive testing with GraphiQL.